 While indoor smoking bans have been widely enacted since 1975 in the United States [28], outdoor smokefree policies are less common.
-Despite the compilation of a national database on both indoor and outdoor smokefree space policies in the United States [29] analysis of these important interventions remains limited.
+Despite the compilation of a national database on outdoor smokefree space policies in the United States [29] analysis of these important interventions remains limited.
 We found few existing national studies in the USA on regional differences in smokefree space policies, or on ethnic, socioeconomic, and educational differences in the populations covered by these policies.
-Studies have been conducted at the state level (e.g. California [30]), or have been limited to parks and beaches [31, 32].
-In the latter research, the odds of having a local smokefree parks policy were found to increase with higher percentages of Hispanics, people under the age of 18, Democrats, and recent movers; and to decrease with a higher percentage of older voters, smokers, and non-Hispanic Whites [32].
+Studies have been conducted at the state level (e.g. California [30]), and primarily pertain to indoor space policies or have been limited to outdoor spaces such as parks and beaches [31, 32].
+In the latter research, the odds of having a local smokefree parks policy was found to increase with higher percentages of Hispanics, people under the age of 18, Democrats, and recent movers; and to decrease with a higher percentage of older voters, smokers, and non-Hispanic Whites [32].
 Additionally, lower odds of having a smokefree space policy at the state level was significantly associated with higher percentages of smokers, and rural counties were found to be less likely to have policy protection than urban counties.
 Using policy data enacted up to 2009, Gonzales et al. found ethnic differences in coverage by indoor smokefree policies in the USA, with Hispanics and Asians having more coverage than Blacks [33].
+After previously publishing a study of smokefree indoor and outdoor space policies, it was brought to the authors' attention that the dataset used in analyses was not complete [34].
+The current manuscript is a corrected version and only includes analyses for outdoor space policies.

-Our research investigated inequalities in coverage by ethnicity, socioeconomic status, educational attainment, and region, for smokefree space policies covering school grounds, playgrounds, the indoors of restaurants and workplaces, and "indoor public spaces generally".
-The research questions were: 1) Are there differences in the proportion of the population covered by smokefree space policies by ethnicity, income, or education?; 2) Are there differences by ethnicity in the proportion of children covered by smokefree space policies for spaces often frequented by children (restaurants, school grounds, playgrounds, and indoor "public spaces generally")?; 3) Are there regional differences or geographic patterns in the proportion of the population covered by smokefree space policies?; and 4) What is the association between the existence of smokefree space policies covering all indoor public spaces and area-level ethnic heterogeneity, income, educational attainment, percentage white, and region?
+This research investigated inequalities in coverage by ethnicity, socioeconomic status, educational attainment, and region, for smokefree outdoor space policies for places frequented by children: school grounds and playgrounds.
+The research questions were: 1) Are there differences in the proportion of the population covered by such smokefree space policies by ethnicity, income, or education?; 2) Are there differences by ethnicity in the proportion of children covered by these policies?; 3) Are there regional differences or geographic patterns in the proportion of the population covered by these policies?; and 4) What is the association between the existence of smokefree playgrounds policies and area-level ethnic heterogeneity, income, educational attainment, percentage white, and region?